 Apply now to the Spring 2020 MSU Human Rights Education Internship, hosted by the Holocaust, Genocide, and Human Rights Education Project.

 Open to all MSU undergraduate students—all majors, even undecided!

 Interns will work alongside human rights education professionals, conduct a research project on a human rights topic of their choice, and develop and teach a lesson plan on that topic in a local public school.

-Interns identify a human rights issue to study for this internship related to their personal interests and/or future career.
-Past selections have included: Food justice, LGBTQ rights, Black Lives Matter, the Holocaust, anti-Semitism, religious tolerance, anti-Muslim prejudice, Native American environmental justice, women’s reproductive healthcare, religious freedom and more.
+Interns identify a human rights issue for this internship related to their personal interests and/or future career, such as: Food justice, LGBTQ rights, Black Lives Matter, the Holocaust, anti-Semitism, religious tolerance, anti-Muslim prejudice, Native American environmental justice, women’s reproductive healthcare, religious freedom and more.
 For a complete list of past topics, check out our Human Rights Lesson Plans.

 Now accepting applications.

-- Accepted interns must enroll in EDFD 449 Current Issues in American Education in Spring 2019, a three credit course that will meet Mondays 10:00 a.m. – 11:30 a.m.
+- Accepted interns must enroll in EDFD 449 Current Issues in American Education in Spring 2020, a three credit course that will meet in person Mondays 10:00 a.m. – 11:30 a.m.

 For further information or to apply to the human rights education internship, please contact Dr. Zoë Burkholder, Director of the Holocaust, Genocide, and Human Rights Education Project, at email@example.com

 MSU Human Rights Education Interns are available to present a lesson on human rights to a class or student group at a local public school.

 Trained with MSU faculty in the Holocaust, Genocide, and Human Rights Education Project, each intern will present a carefully crafted lesson on a human rights topic of his or her choice.
 Programs vary each semester.